Can Wood Floor Cupping Be Fixed?

 - Get a dehumidifier, especially if you have a basement or an area of the house that tends to be more humid than other areas.
 If you live in a place with humid summers, you may just need to run it seasonally to keep your wood floors in top shape year-round.
 The key is controlling the climate in your home, keeping it as consistent as possible.

 - Maintain your floor properly, using the right cleaning methods and products made specifically for wood floors.
 Always dry spills thoroughly, and routinely check wood floor areas around sinks, dishwashers, bathtubs, and other areas more likely to have leaks or spills.

 - After a significant leak or spill, especially if water or other liquids have had time to absorb into the floor and subfloor, you may need to contact the professionals for high-powered drying equipment.
-A dehumidifier is great for humidity in the air, but wet wood floors need a more direct and aggressive approach to avoid lasting damage.
+A dehumidifier is great for humidity in the air, but wet warped floors need a more direct and aggressive approach to avoid lasting damage.

 What happens if cupping doesn’t get fixed?